junxit/us-congress-bills-117/bill.md

 ---
 legis-num: H.R.
 4346
-congress: 117th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Seventeenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 4346

-That the Senate agree to the amendment of the House to the amendment of the Senate to the bill (H.R.
-4346) entitled “An Act making appropriations for Legislative Branch for the fiscal year ending September 30, 2022, and for other purposes. ”, do pass with the following
+> Making appropriations for Legislative Branch for the fiscal year ending September 30, 2022, and for other purposes.

-*In lieu of the matter proposed to be inserted by the amendment of the House to the amendment of the Senate, insert the following:*

 ## § 1.
 Table of contents